 Dx Code HADx

 Diabetic Foot E11.73 -

-Diabetes with other specified complication E11.29 -

 Acute kidney failure N17.9 √ Yes

+Diabetes with other specified kidney complication on F11.29

 Patient admitted with abdominal pain.
 Investigations suggested appendicitis.
 Patient underwent appendicectomy and during the procedure adhesions were noted and divided.
 Histology report documents acute appendicitis.
 Postoperative course was normal but patient developed rash on left arm with no cause found.
 The patient was reviewed by the dermatologist and given an appointment for dermatology Out-Patients Clinic.